jdubois801/WeatherService/README.md

-### Weather Service
+# Weather Service

+## Summary
-# A simple Weather Observation service that uses Spring Boot, Spring Data, and a NoSQL (Couchbase) data source.
+A simple Weather Observation service that uses Spring Boot, Spring Data, and a NoSQL (Couchbase) data source.